lkwagner/autogenv2/README.md

 ## Level 2: Managing completion of a job element

  * The Manager object consists of a Writer, Reader, and Runner.
-It may consist of several of those object.
 Its role is to complete the job element according to the requirements set out in Reader.

+The Manager owns the directory for the time of its execution, that is, until it says it's done.

 *[Comment: Maybe this should be ElementManager?]*